lenderjack/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

     `az vm create --resource-group Migration --name IIS --location eastus --image win2016datacenter --admin-username *yourfirstname*
  --admin-password Complex.Password`
 7. Once the VM is created, let's open port 80 so we can access the VM's website from the internet.
-Run the follwing command:
+Run the following command:

     `az vm open-port --port 80 --resource-group Migration --name IIS`
 8. Now let's install IIS using a Custom Script Extension.
 Run the following command: